-So far I've taken you into my blog post writing process, we've talked about how to generate new ideas, you now know the 3 factors that make up incredible content.
+Throughout this blog I've taken you into my blog post writing process, we've talked about how to generate new ideas and you know the 3 factors that make up incredible content.
 Now I want to dig a little deeper into how to get your content organized and planned for the next month (or more!)

 - How often you are able to provide high quality content. (remember it should always be quality over quantity)